swrp/CYBR8420-SemesterProject/Docs/Project-Proposal.md

 **Replicas:** “Elasticsearch allows you to make one or more copies of your index’s shards which are called replica shard or replica.”

-The benefits of Elasticsearch is in terms of query is it lets you perform and combine many different type of searches like structures as well as the unstructured searches it also helps in working upon the data which is based on geography and which is also based on metrics so irrespective  of what type of data you have whether it is structured or unstructured geo based or it’s a metric base elastic search all supports that and the best part about this is you can retrieve the result from the data which you import in any way you like so it is all based on the some structured query.
-Elasticsearch helps in analyzing the billions of log lines easily and provides aggregations which help you zoom out to explore trends and patterns in your data like shows files where place is Chicago, aggregates data by days, aggregates data by geography and other different patterns.
+The benefits of Elasticsearch in terms of query is it will let you to combine and perform many different types of searches like structured as well as the unstructured searches.
+It also helps in working upon the data which is based on geography and on metrics so irrespective of what type of data you have been used it will perform effectively and fastly.
+Elasticsearch helps in analyzing the billions of log lines easily and provides aggregations which help you zoom out to explore trends and patterns in your data like show files where place is Chicago, aggregates data by days, aggregates data by geography and other different patterns.

-The main advantages of Elasticsearch are scalability, Really fast, Multilingual, document oriented, autocompletion & instant search, schema free.
+The main advantages of Elasticsearch are scalability, fast, multilingual, document oriented, autocompletion & instant search, schema free.

 ### Contributors

-Since it is an open source software anyone can fork or clone their project from the GitHub through the link https://github.com/elastic/elasticsearch then make changes and run tests.
-Push and create pull request to the Elasticsearch.
-Then discuss the changes that you worked on with the elastic member.
-They will test the changes and if appropriate they will merge it to the master branch.
+Since it is an open source software anyone can contribute to the project in the [elasticsearch GitHub](https://github.com/elastic/elasticsearch) page.
+The contributors must follow the [contribution instructions] (https://github.com/elastic/elasticsearch/blob/master/CONTRIBUTING.md) mentioned in their project open source page.

-Below graph shows the contributors of Elasticsearch since 2010 to till month from the GitHub open source repository.
-We can see the improvement in the number of contributors every year.
+From the below graph we can analyze the number of people contributing to the elasticsearch since 2010 to till month.
+This statistics are  from the elasticsearch GitHub open source repository.
+From the graph we can observe the increase in the number of contributors for this repository every year.

 ![Contributions in GitHub](https://github.com/swrp/CYBR8420-SemesterProject/blob/maddagada/Contributor%20GitHub.png)

-Below contributors per month statistics are collected from the other opensource repository https://www.openhub.net/p/elasticsearch
+Below statistics are based on the another elasticsearch open source reposiroty [elasticsearch openhub source page](https://www.openhub.net/p/elasticsearch)

 ![Contributions in OpenHub](https://github.com/swrp/CYBR8420-SemesterProject/blob/maddagada/OpenHub%20Contributor.png)

 ### Activity

-Since it is founded, Elasticsearch has skyrocketed every year and is now currently one of the leading providers.
+Since the time it is developed, Elasticsearch has skyrocketed every year and is now currently one of the leading providers.
-This project has nearly 50,000 commits by around 2,000 contributors and over a 2.5 million lines of code in the opensource https://github.com/elastic/elasticsearch.
+This project has nearly 50,000 commits by around 2,000 contributors and over a 2.5 million lines of code.
+These statistics are analyzed from the [elasticsearch GitHub page](https://github.com/elastic/elasticsearch).
-The below statistics are according to the another opensource site of Elasticsearch https://www.openhub.net/p/elasticsearch
+The below statistics are according to the another opensource repository of Elasticsearch [elasticsearch openhub source page] (https://www.openhub.net/p/elasticsearch)

 ![Activity of Elasticsearch](https://github.com/swrp/CYBR8420-SemesterProject/blob/maddagada/Activity.png)